seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * Wrap your story in a Translator, unless the component you're writing a story for already has its own Translator (e.g. report clients).
 * Export your story component using a `ReportDecorator`
-* Or if you want to override parts of the default ReportContext value used by the story you should export your story using `createReportStoryLayout()` instead.
+* Or if you want to override parts of the default ReportContext value used by the story you should export your story using `createReportDecorator()` instead.

 Example story using default context: